Welcome Employers!

 Employer Spotlight:

 We look to our employers for insights in the industry and opportunities for closer partnerships to meet their talent needs.
 We are grateful for the employers who continue to engage with us at all levels from attending fairs, participating in virtual mock interview days, all the way through large corporate sponsorships.
-See how one employer - Thompson Thrift - is partnering with us and sharing their knowledge and resources with the Sycamore Community.
-Read the article in our newsroom.

 If you're interested in furthering your partnership with Indiana State University, please email Teresa.Dwyer@indstate.edu.